- 1 Reasons Why Your Website Isn’t Performing

 The first step in making a website that isn’t performing to actually perform as you would like it to is deciding what exactly you want to happen.

 The second step is to measure where you currently are in terms of stats and numbers.
 To see in-depth traffic stats, make sure Google Analytics (GA) is installed.
-Look at the amount of traffic, pages per session, average session duration, bounce rate, audience location, traffic source, most/least popular pages in GA to understand what your visitors are doing, which pages they visit, where visitors are from, and what they are interested in on your site.
+Look at the amount of traffic, pages per session, average session duration, bounce rate, audience location, traffic source, and most/least popular pages in GA to understand what your visitors are doing, which pages they visit, where visitors are from, and what they are interested in on your site.

 Just looking at these numbers may cause you to have an “ah-ha” moment that will help you transform your website that isn’t performing.